xyproto/binary/README.md

 If the file is empty, it's decided to be a text file.

+The `binary` utility has overlapping functionality with the `file` utility.

 ## Installing the utility

 With Go 1.17 or later: